 Two more die due to COVID-19 in York County

-There were two additional deaths linked to COVID-19 reported Friday in York County, bringing the death toll to 719 since the outbreak began, according to the state Health Department.
+There were two new deaths linked to COVID-19 reported in York County Wednesday, bringing the death toll to 727 since the outbreak began, the state Health Department reported.

 — Logan Hullinger can be reached at lhullinger@yorkdispatch.com or via Twitter at @LoganHullYD.